- The Intrepid Experience

 As a world-renowned chef, restaurant consultant and teacher, Greg has worked around the globe.
 Greg has also co-authored six sumptuous cookbooks on Middle Eastern cuisine, including Turquoise: a chef’s travels in Turkey, which showcases the earthy, floral and unctuous flavours of a cuisine steeped in many centuries of tradition.

-Greg is currently working with his writing partner Lucy on two new travel-based cookbooks, as well as other international restaurant projects.
+Greg is currently working on a delicious new cookbook, as well as opening a restaurant in Dubai.